 Guaranteed income, to put it simply, is a set amount of money a person or household would receive annually.
 The concept goes far deeper than that of course, but you may be surprised to learn that it’s not a new concept.
 Dr. Martin Luther King Jr began to advocate for a guaranteed income in his book, Where Do We Go From Here: Chaos or Community? published in 1967.
 Jordan Weissmann, former Atlantic senior associate editor, helps to explain Dr. King’s vision to end poverty in this insightful article.
 Reading excerpts of Dr. King’s book, you can see that his vision is as relevant then as it is today.
 Guaranteed income, also called universal income, is currently in practice in Alaska.
 The concept is a part of current political campaigns.
 Stockton, California is the first U.S. city to practice a demonstration project in collaboration with researchers, non-profit organizations, and The Office of Mayor Michael Tubbs.

 SEED randomly sent thousands of invitation mailers to households within neighborhoods where their average median income was approximately $46,000.
 Of these, 125 are participating in the 18-month long demonstration.
 There are no strings attached to the $500 monthly income however participants will submit regular surveys on how they decide to spend their money as well as other information.
-This data will be collected to help answer several questions.
+This data, which you can access on the Community Data Dashboard, will be collected to help answer several questions.

 Looking into its Pre-Analysis Plan, SEED will research three main questions.
 How does guaranteed income impact financial uncertainty?
 How does this change in income effect one’s financial well-being, mental health, and physical wellness?
 Does guaranteed income increase one’s control of their future?
-After analyzing the data, the researchers intend to answer these questions and to place real stories with the concept of guaranteed income.
+After analyzing the data at the completion of the demo, the researchers intend to answer these questions and to place real stories with the concept of guaranteed income.

 How you can be an advocate for SEED

 Understand the facts.
 The Community Data Dashboard was released on Saturday, October 5, 2019 to a standing room audience at the Haggin Museum.
-Access the data to learn more about this program, the people involved and how the money is being used by participants.
+You can click on several buttons to view the data in various ways, by gender, race, employment, and how the money was used.
+It’s an interactive way to learn more about this program, the people involved and how its effecting their daily lives.

 What does income insecurity mean to you?